-The Central AlabamaWorks Local Workforce Development Area has been notified of proposed WIOA performance levels for the state of Alabama; Central AlabamaWorks staff has reviewed the proposed WIOA performance levels, and has accepted the following performance:
+The state has not been scheduled to initiate WIOA Performance levels for Alabama.
+Once these state performance levels have been negotiated, the Central AlabamaWorks Local Workforce Area will be notified of proposed WIOA performance levels for the local area.
+At that point, Central AlabamaWorks staff will review the proposed WIOA performance levels, and initiate the negotiation for final performance.